-7 Sample Quotas
+7. Sample Quotes

-Will a sample plan deliver enough people in the key groups we want to analyze?
+Will a sample plan deliver enough people in the key groups you want to analyze?
 Conversely, are quotas being used that do not make sense for the target population?

-Contact Method
+8. Contact Method

-Trackers can be conducted in-person, mail, telephone with a live interviewer or online, or via a combination of these methodologies.
-The choice depends on availability of the target audience for each mode, the budget, what type of information will be collected and the time available to complete the study.
+Trackers can be conducted in-person, by mail, via telephone, with a live interviewer, online, or through a combination of these methodologies.
+The choice depends on availability of the target audience for each mode, your budget, what type of information will be collected, and the time available to complete the study.

-Gathering Data
+9. Gathering Data

 Some trackers gather data continuously, others only field in the first week of the quarter, for example.
 This decision impacts feasibility.
-A longer field time or continuous data collection approach may be best for hard to reach populations.
+A longer field time or continuous data collection approach work best for hard to reach populations.

-Communicating Results
+10. Communicating Results

-The research services provider will want to know how to deliver the data, or how to set up a dashboard to provide direct access to results.
+Finally, it is important that the research services provider know how you would like the data delivered, or how to set up a dashboard to provide direct access to results.